MSc Investment and Financial Management

 This module aims to develop a critical understanding of how investors and portfolio managers operate within the global economy and financial markets.
 It will introduce key theories, concepts, methodologies, tools and best practices used in investment decision-making.
-The CFA knowledge domains covered include: Economics, Equities, Fixed Income, Alternative Investments and Portfolio Management/Wealth Planning.
-THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS
+The CFA knowledge domains covered include: Economics, Equities, Fixed Income, Portfolio Management, Alternative Investments and Portfolio Management/Wealth Planning.

 CORPORATE FINANCIAL MANAGEMENT

 This module is about the principles of corporate finance.
 The most important topics of this module are the following: goals and governance of the corporation, stakeholders and impact on corporate objectives, valuing bonds and common stocks, risk and cost of capital, corporate performance, agency problems and executive compensation packages, pay-out policy, capital structure, valuation, debt financing, mergers, corporate restructuring and corporate control around the world.

 This is a module with a twist - building on core skills such as team-working, marketing, accounting and strategy, you'll apply your knowledge and work in teams to win different 'games' - the military has previously used such games to teach strategy and tactics.
 Updated to reflect the international business environment, you'll be using each game as a way to embed your knowledge and see if your team emerges as the winner!
 THIS MODULE IS AVAILABLE TO NBS MSc STUDENTS ONLY.